Recognition without community

 The traditional model assumes the monastery, the sangha, or the circle.
 The modern seeker, isolated, often assumes that without community, there is no thread.
 This assumption is institutional–a holdover from eras when the Church or the Temple controlled the means of recognition.

+The modern seeker’s isolation is not a disadvantage; it is preparation–the necessary condition for learning to recognise without institutional scaffolding.
 The network that emerges is not community.
-It is a web—dispersed, intermittent, and uninstitutional.
+It is a web–dispersed, intermittent, and uninstitutional.
 It consists of those you encounter briefly but recognise completely.
 The web does not require proximity; it requires alignment.

 The Practice of Finding (Becoming Findable)